dreamfarer/ark-survival-ascended-server/README.md

    Your frp server will now start automatically whenever the VM restarts.

-# Install and Run frp on Your Local Machine
+# Install and Run frp Client on Your Local Machine

 In this section, you will install and configure **[frp](https://github.com/fatedier/frp)** on your **local machine**.
 This will create a secure tunnel from your local computer to your Google Cloud VM.